MicrosoftDocs/VBA-Docs/api/Office.IDocumentInspector.Inspect.md

 ## Remarks

-MsoDocInspectorStatus members

-> [!NOTE]
-> The  **IDocumentInspector** object is for the exclusive use of custom Document Inspector module authors and cannot be used with Visual Basic for Applications (VBA).
+The **IDocumentInspector** object is for the exclusive use of custom Document Inspector module authors and cannot be used with Visual Basic for Applications (VBA).

 ## See also